thanathasCh/Instragram_Clone/README.md

 # Instragram Clone
-This project is still udner development.
+This project is still under development.
 I develop this project in my freetime for learning proposses.

 ## Project description